-Himansh Kohli On His Break Up With Neha Kakkar: I Can’t Change It Now
+Himansh Kohli On His Break-up With Neha Kakkar: I Can’t Change It Now

 Neha Kakkar and Himansh Kohli, who started as friends, made their relationship public on a singing reality show in which the former was a judge.
 But the duo broke up almost a year ago.
-The cute couple's breakup news grabbed the limelight as Neha vented out by sharing a cryptic post on Instagram and stated how Himansh didn't deserve her time.
+The cute couple's break-up news grabbed the limelight as Neha vented out by sharing a cryptic post on Instagram and stated how Himansh didn't deserve her time.
 When people started pointing fingers at Himansh, she even supported him.
 All these times, Himansh had remained silent.
 But now, he has finally decided to reveal his side of the story.
 While talking to HT, he said that whatever happened just happened and he can't change it now.

 Himansh added that he respects her and wishes the best for her.
 He also said that he has no issues in collaborating with her in the future if they get good work.